LavaniSardar/VoltEdge-EV-Analytics-Portal/README.md

 💻 Live Web Portal: file:///C:/Users/user/Desktop/03_Backend_Code/Templates/index.html

 📖 Executive Summary
-VoltEdge is a comprehensive analytics platform developed by Team EV-ANALYTICS-01.
+VoltEdge is a comprehensive analytics platform developed by Team.
 The project addresses the data fragmentation in the Indian EV sector by providing a "Single Source of Truth" for city planners and consumers.
 By integrating a PostgreSQL backend with Tableau business intelligence and a Python Flask web interface, we enable data-driven decisions on charging infrastructure and vehicle efficiency.

 🛠️ The Technical Stack (3-Tier Architecture)
 VoltEdge is built on a robust, scalable architecture: